 Discover the best ways to fill in your eyebrows

-Now you’ve learnt how to do eyebrows at home, having found your most natural shades and easy shapes to perfect, we’ve got the ideal makeup products to help you get beautifully filled in statement brows.
-Whatever your preference for brows, choose from our three types of brow boosters.
-Eyebrow powder creates a more soft textured effect, helping to add color to both the brow hair and any gaps in between.
-Pencils help create a more defined look, as they have a finer tip, and can create a more perfected look than powder, plus help fill in any gaps in the hair.
-Gels are best if you have fuller brows, as they only coat the hairs themselves.
-They also help if your brows need something to help keep unruly hairs in place.
+Now you’ve learnt how to do your eyebrows at home, your most natural shades and easy shapes to perfect, we’ve got the ideal makeup products to help you get beautifully filled in statement brows.
+Whatever your preference for brows, choose from either of our brow boosters.
+Our eyebrow powder creates a more soft, textured effect, helping to add colour to both the brow hairs and any gaps in between.
+Our brow pomade will help keep your hairs under control, keeping them fluffy yet defined, all day long.

 Tips for great eyebrows

 Don’t overdo the plucking

 Step away from the mirror.
 As tempting as it might be to keep going, plucking a few too many hairs, even the tiniest ones, can result in a more sparse shape than you’d perhaps first intended.
 Like cutting a fringe, you can’t put back what you’ve taken away so go slowly and intentionally and be careful not to overdo it.

 Mix and Match Shades

 Check the hair on your head if you don’t quite believe it.
 Your natural hair colour is made up of varying shades and when it comes to your eyebrows, just the same.
 So, for a natural effect when using coloured brow products make sure to use different shades, building up a similar 3D colouring by layering the hues.